HEALTH & WELLNESS

 If you think that your dog may have a form of cancer, please consult your veterinarian who will make a diagnosis and lay out your options and associated factors.
 There is no advantage to be had in delaying the onset of treatment so act decisively if you have any doubts about your pet’s condition.
 These may be the hardest times you share with your beloved companion, but be positive because dealing with such a disease in your pet’s best interest is the greatest service you can provide.

-The advice in this post is provided for informational purposes only and is not professional medical advice.
+The contents of this post are for informational purposes only and do not constitute professional medical advice.
 To have your pet’s condition accurately diagnosed kindly see your veterinarian.

 Related Articles